rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_MISTRAL_CHUNKED.md

 ---

 <chunk_context>The section on Page 12 details the specifications and options for PROFIBUS communication cables designed for SCHUNK's mechatronic products, emphasizing their compatibility with M12 connectors.
-It also includes information on power supply connectors, highlighting the recommended wire gauge and installation considerations.
-This aligns with the document's overall focus on providing comprehensive technical details and integration options for SCHUNK's automation solutions, ensuring users can effectively implement these components in their systems.</chunk_context>
+It highlights various cable lengths and types, including those suitable for drag chains and torsion applications, which are essential for integrating the Universalgreifer EGL into existing automation systems.
+This information supports the document's overall theme of providing comprehensive technical details for the effective use and integration of SCHUNK's automation solutions, ensuring users can select appropriate components for their specific needs.</chunk_context>
 <chunk>### Page 12
  KOL 90